Tennis, Nutrition, Pickleball

 To elaborate a bit more on electrolytes, they are essential for athletes as they play a crucial role in many bodily functions, including regulating fluid balance, maintaining proper muscle and nerve function, and supporting cardiovascular health.
 During exercise, athletes lose fluids through sweating, which can lead to an imbalance of electrolytes in the body.
 Here are some of the reasons why electrolytes are important for athletes:

 - Regulating fluid balance: Electrolytes, such as sodium, potassium, and chloride, help regulate fluid balance in the body, which is crucial for proper hydration.

-- Supporting muscle function: Electrolytes are important for proper muscle function, including contraction and relaxation.
+- Supporting muscle function: Electrolytes, including contraction and relaxation, are important for proper muscle function.
 Sodium and potassium, in particular, are critical for muscle function, as they help transmit nerve impulses to the muscles.

 - Improving endurance: Studies have shown that maintaining proper electrolyte balance can help improve endurance during exercise, allowing athletes to perform at a higher level for longer periods.

 - Reducing cramping: Imbalances in electrolytes can lead to muscle cramping, which can be painful and impact performance.
 By maintaining proper electrolyte balance, athletes can reduce the risk of cramping and muscle fatigue.